darthpelo/RijksMuseum/README.md

 * I used **SPM** (Swift Package Manager) only for *SnapKit*.

 * I used Sourcery to create most of the Mocks for the Unit Test.

+* When there is an API error or not internet connection, instead of show a popup error I hide the list result showing a placeholder.
+Similar approach for the Details view.

+## Future Improvments

+* The UICollectionView is ready to manage different sections with header, but in this first version I get only the painting collection.